What are biodegradeable (bioplastics)?

 It will reduce your carbon footprint and the amount that is to be paid on the single use plastic tax.

-This product has all the strength and versatility required and is used across our full product range of pallet covers – plain or printed, top sheets, bags and liners.
+This product has all the strength and versatility required and is used across our full product range of pallet covers – plain or printed, top sheets, bags, pallet wrap and liners.

 Contact our helpful sales personnel to find out how you can benefit from switching to PE-LIGHT, based on your current product specifications.

 For a plastic film optimisation test send us a current sample of your regular polythene, including the specification and details of the required application.
 We will then advise you on the ideal PE-LIGHT film to ensure you have the best cost and environmental savings.

 |Pallet Covers & Liners||Polythene Bags & sacks||Polythene Film|

 Polythene Vehicle Liners

 Printed Polythene Bags

 Polythene Layflat Tubing